Fieldinj/Getty-Confidential/README.md

 <param ve-entity eid="Q41264"> <!-- Johannes Vermeer -->
 <param ve-entity eid="Q221092"> <!-- Mauritshuis -->

-# Sample visual essay

-This is a sample visual essay demonstrating a few key features of a Visual Essay.
-Additional [Documentation](https://github.com/JSTOR-Labs/juncture/wiki) and [examples](https://jstor-labs.github.io/juncture-examples) are available for reference.
+# Introduction and Background

+This is where we will introduce the essay and give a brief history on certain objects?
 <param ve-image
        manifest="https://upload.wikimedia.org/wikipedia/commons/thumb/a/a5/Statue_of_a_kouros_%28c._530_BCE_or_modern%2C_Getty_Villa_Collection%29.jpg/640px-Statue_of_a_kouros_%28c._530_BCE_or_modern%2C_Getty_Villa_Collection%29.jpg" width="600" height="700">

-# Basic usage

 ## Image